contensis/contensis.github.io/api-src/delivery-api/model/dotnet/composed-dotnet.md

 ### Remarks

-For complex objects, If the type of T does not match the value type, then either a null value will be returned or an object of type T is returned with no property values.
+For complex objects, if the type of T does not match the value type, then either a null value will be returned or an object of type T is returned with no property values.

 {% method -%}